Shōbōgenzō: History of textual analysis

-One of the earliest commentaries on the Shōbōgenzō was written by a monk named Tenkei Denson (1638-1735) in opposition to the emerging pro-Dōgen movement led by Manzan.
-Tenkei's commentary, called Benchū, was written from 1726 to 1729 using the 60 fascicle version.
+One of the earliest commentaries on the Shōbōgenzō was written by a monk named Tenkei Denson (1638–1735) in opposition to the emerging pro-Dōgen movement led by Manzan.
+Tenkei's commentary, called Benchū, was written from 1726 to 1729 using the 60-fascicle version.
 In it, he harshly criticized the text, rejected several fascicles altogether, and made extensive "corrections" and revisions to the source text.
-Mujaku Dōchū (1653-1744), a Rinzai monk, wrote a commentary from 1725 to 1726 that made many of the same points.
+Mujaku Dōchū (1653–1744), a Rinzai monk, wrote a commentary from 1725 to 1726 that made many of the same points.
 Both Tenkei and Mujaku argued for a unity of all schools of Zen, but the Shōbōgenzō harshly criticized some approaches to Zen practice, especially those found in Rinzai lineages in China during Dōgen's life.
 Tenkei and Mujaku both also argued that Dōgen did not understand Chinese grammar based on his unusual interpretation of Chinese quotations.
 Tenkei also consulted Senne and Kyōgō's Goshō commentary discussed above, but rejected it.

 Around the same time Menzan Zuihō was dedicating much of his life to analyzing the Shōbōgenzō in order to uncover Dōgen's source material.
 Menzan's student Fuzan and his students put this extensive study into writing in the 1770s.
 Menzan also made extensive use of Senne and Kyōgō's Goshō commentary in when studying the Shōbōgenzō, and he criticized Tenkei for having rejected it.
 Within a few years the monk Honkō made a commentary on the text and translated it into what was at the time the more respectable language of Classical Chinese.
 Commentaries were also made by the monks Zōkai and Rōran.
 An abridged collection of a variety of Dōgen's work appeared at this time called The Record of Eihei Dogen, which the famous poet Ryōkan wrote a verse on.

 English translations

-There are now four complete English translations of the Kana Shobogenzo:
+There are now five complete English translations of the Kana Shobogenzo: